Running WRF¶

 track_level |

-the pressure level (in Pa) where the vortex is tracked |
+the pressure level (in Pa) at which the vortex is tracked |

 time_to_move |